Chieze-Franklin/Bolt.js-Book/plugins.md

 Bolt allows end users to specify the default plugin for a Bolt endpoint.
 Likewise, with the user's permission, you can set your plugin as the default.
 More on this later.

+### Types of Plugins

+There are 3 types of plugins your app can provide:

+1. Views
+2. Data
+3. Actions

 ### A Little Tip for You

 One day we may allow apps to specify external endpoints \(endpoints defined on actual web services\/websites\) in plugins.